A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Materials and Methods

 \subsection{Deep learning models}

-The You Only Look Once (YOLO) framework made a groundbreaking contribution to computer vision, particularly in object detection, by introducing a single-pass approach that framed detection as a regression problem.
+The YOLO framework made a groundbreaking contribution to computer vision, particularly in object detection, by introducing a single-pass approach that framed detection as a regression problem.
 This innovation enabled real-time inference, which was lacking in other state-of-the-art models at the time \citep{redmon2016lookonceunifiedrealtime}.
 Since then, the YOLO family has evolved rapidly, producing numerous variants that build on the original design with architectural and performance enhancements \citep{terven2023comprehensive}.

 In this study, we focus on four recent versions, YOLOv8, YOLOv9, YOLOv10, and YOLOv11, for comparative benchmarking.
 The study is further constrained to the three most lightweight variants of each model family: nano (n), small (s), and medium (m).
-Notably, for YOLOv9, the tiny (t) variant was utilized because it has a similar parameter count as for nano-scale variants.
+Notably, for YOLOv9, the tiny (t) variant was used because it has a similar parameter count as for nano-scale variants.
 YOLOv8 introduced notable improvements, including an anchor-free detection method for enhanced accuracy, architectural refinements in the backbone and detection head to better capture objects of varying scales, and a decoupled head design that further improved precision \citep{yaseen2024yolov8indepthexplorationinternal, varghese_yolov8_2024}.
 We conclude our comparisons with YOLOv11, as subsequent models such as YOLOv12 shift toward attention-centric vision transformer architectures, representing a fundamental departure from the CNN-based architectures of earlier YOLO versions \citep{tian2025yolov12attentioncentricrealtimeobject}.